 Toxoplasmosis is an infection which is caused by contact with cat litter.
 Similarly, Chlamydia psittaci is an organism present in sheep or lamb that is known to cause miscarriage in pregnant women.
 Lamb and sheep are also carriers of toxoplasma.
 Milking and handling lamb should be avoided.
 Pigs are a source of Hepatitis E, and contact with pigs or pig faeces is highly risky in pregnancy.

 Early treatment and measures are required in pregnancy to ensure a healthy baby.
 A to-be mom has to take the following measures:

 - Ensure all required immunisation has been done before and during pregnancy.

 - Perform tests to detect infections (if any) to receive timely treatment.

 - Wash hands regularly with soap and warm water.

 - Avoid contact with infected people.

 - Drink plenty of water.

-You may not always be aware of the presence of an infection hence it is essential that attention is paid to small changes in your body so that you can give the best protection for that precious life in your womb.
-Be ready to embrace motherhood and all the little gifts it has in store for you.
+You may not always be aware of the presence of infection; hence it is essential that attention is paid to small changes in your body so that you can protect the precious life in your womb.
+And, you will be ready to embrace motherhood and all the little gifts it has in store for you.